Roxas, Isabela: Protective Services

 The Philippine National Police (PNP), 2nd District Mobile Force Company, and the Bureau of Jail Management and Penology (BJMP) maintain the peace and order situation in the municipality.
 They are being augmented by the barangay tanods of the 26 barangays.
 The Roxas Philippine National Police (PNP) is composed of 30 policemen.
 The ratio is one policeman is to 1,381 persons, which is better than the national standard of 1:1,000.
 In terms of facilities and equipment, the police station is equipped with 14 radio transceivers and three service vehicles.
-The municipality has two fire trucks with complete accessories being manned by fifteen fire fighters.
+The municipality has two fire trucks with complete accessories being staffed by fifteen fire fighters.

 Water and electricity

 The municipality of Roxas is powered by the Isabela Electric Cooperative (ISELCO) District II.
 There are two separate power lines that divide the town.
 The other one connected to Aurora comprises the Barangays of San Rafael and San Antonio, while the remaining Barangays are connected to the central power facility of Roxas or the so-called Ilagan Connection.
 ISELCO II has its office at the center of the town.
 Out of the total 9,896 households, there are around 8,392 households or 84.05% have actual electrical connections.
 The remaining households uses kerosene, oil lamps and battery to light houses.

 On the water supply, Roxas has one of the richest.
 Residents mostly use shallow and deep wells for reservoir, and usually pumps water through a pump-well system.
 Some also use electrical-power faucets and Level III water systems (large towers).
 The main irrigation system for the farmlands are dependent to the Siffu River and other Irrigation System managed by the National Irrigation Administration.
 The un-irrigated areas greatly depend on rainwater and pumped wells for its water supply.